Mental Training

 Sessions with Lisa

-For every athlete, creating a trust is very important.
-So I start with us getting to know each other, chatting about training, school, family, and we laugh.
+I start with us getting to know each other, chatting about training, school, family, and we laugh.
 Mental training is always fun.
-That’s important.
 Together, we identify goals, discover thought patterns and habits, and what is creating doubts or fears – then we go on a journey.
-As we talk, we also write short notes, implement simple exercises, and even repeat power phrases.
-I recommend my mental training book, Focused and On Firebecause it has all the mindsets and easy lessons.
+We write short notes, implement simple exercises, and even repeat power phrases.
+I require my mental training book, Focused and On Firebecause it has all the mindsets, stories, and easy lessons.
 The book is motivating, and it’s a reminder and a resource for ongoing use.
 I also wrote a coach/parent book, Focused and Inspired.
 I highly recommend it to learn how to positively support your athlete’s mental & emotional development and progress in sports.
 For bulk purchases, contact Lisa for best prices: zentigermind@gmail.com

-Reportedly, the most powerful mental skill is visualizing.
-It’s true!
-It takes specific steps to learn it and practice it effectively.
-There are many tools, mindsets, and strategies I use, and as we work together, I frequently check on progress.
-That is the best part!
-Making progress.
-There may be dips in this journey, and that’s normal, but there is always progress and positive feelings.
+Reportedly, the most powerful mental skill is visualizing, so I teach simple positions and slow-motion visualizing.
+It’s really a game-changer.
+Overall, it’s normal to have dips in overcoming challenges, but every athlete will make great progress and positive feelings if they do the work.
 More than anything, we want to build self-esteem and self-efficacy so athletes feel good about themselves, and they can truly reach their goals.

 How Many Sessions do We Need?